jsenv/core/README.md

 It has naturally evolved to cover the core needs of a JavaScript project: developement, testing and building for production.

 - :ok_hand: Seamless integration with standard HTML, CSS and JS.
-- :sparkles: Same tooling for dev, tests and build.
+- :sparkles: Same developer experience on source files and test files.
 - :exploding_head: Can execute tests on Chrome, Firefox, Safari and Node.js.

 [Documentation](<https://github.com/jsenv/core/wiki/A)-Getting-started>)